Gallery opened Nov 2005

 His driver's name is Franz, apparently a reference to designer Franz Kruckenberg.

-- The nose has been flattened to accommodate a face
+- Much of his front nose has been flattened to accommodate a face

 - He appears to have two additional windows on his cab compared to the prototype